Traditional Tilgul Laddu Recipe with Jaggery – Maharashtrian Makar Sankranti Special

 Heat a pan on medium flame.

-Add sesame seeds and dry roast until golden and aromatic (about 3-4 mins).
+Add sesame seeds and dry roast until golden and aromatic (about 3-4 minutes).

 Transfer to a plate and let it cool.